 As indicated by the scholarly Counsel, when the connection between the appealing party and respondent is set up as that of bailor and bailee, the absence of information with respect to the respondent would be of no effect to their risk to remunerate the litigant.
 It was contended over and over by the Counsel that the connection between the gatherings is that of bailment as characterized under Section 148 of Indian Contract Act, 1872.

-Mr Ashok Pal Jaggal, learned advice for the Respondent, has advanced the contention that the understanding between the gatherings establishes the relationship of landowner and occupant.
+Mr. Ashok Pal Jaggal, learned advice for the Respondent, has advanced the contention that the understanding between the gatherings establishes the relationship of landowner and occupant.
 The understanding uses the expression “lease and hirer”.
-This relationship can’t be likened with bailment.
-He has depended on Section 106 of the Transfer of Property Act which accommodates giving a notification for end of the tenure.
+This relationship can’t be likened to bailment.
+He has depended on Section 106 of the Transfer of Property Act which accommodates giving notification for the end of the tenure.
 The employing understanding between the two gatherings accommodates a composed notification of end.